External tool settings

 - Activity description - give a short description here

-- Display description on course page - choose to show the description along with the activity name New feature
+- Display description on course page - choose to show the description along with the activity name

 - Display activity name when launched - have this appear when the student clicks the link.